Post-Earnings Drift Across 14 Markets: A Global Event Study

 - References

-The story splits cleanly: emerging markets (India, Hong Kong, China) show meaningful post-entry drift.
-Developed markets (US, Japan, Korea) show negligible or negative beat drift after entry.
+The story splits roughly along market depth lines.
+Emerging and Asia-Pacific markets (India, Hong Kong, China, Taiwan) show meaningful post-entry drift.
+Major developed markets (US, Japan, Korea) show negligible or negative beat drift after entry.
+Smaller European markets sit in between.
 The announcement-day reaction, which you can't trade on, accounts for most of the "drift" in traditional PEAD studies.

 Method